 Before I read this book, I thought it’s about how David, as an underdog, uses his willpower and resilience to win over the battle with Goliath, his strong opponent.
 However, I was wrong.
 It’s more than that.

 David and Goliath changes the perspective we see strengths and weaknesses, advantages and disadvantages, blessing and misfortune.
-In many cases in life and work, what we think as a misfortune is the best thing that can happen to us, and what we think as an advantage can lead to the worst outcome.
+What we think as misfortune is the best thing that can happen to us, and what we think as an advantage can lead to the worst outcome.

 I suggest you should still read the full copy of this book to get a grip of the full essence of it.
 It’s packed with real-life stories to deliver a few simple but crucial ideas and messages.